 - How can you together achieve the goals?

 3. Test with multiple users

 The REFLEKT Remote trial allows you to test with a total of 3 users: 2 technician licenses and 1 expert license.
 We recommend you choose a dedicated person for each account and make sure they are available throughout the trial period.
 In this case, everyone involved has a clear role and you are testing the app in a realistic scenario where the technician initiates the call and receives support from the dedicated expert.

 Choose a specific use case for your REFLEKT Remote trial.
 Don’t introduce it for the entire department or across multiple use cases.
 The smaller the test environment, the less setup is required and the quicker you can get started.

 5. Focus on one tool

-You can of course integrate REFLEKT Remote into your existing infrastructures as for instance your ticketing system.
-However, when it comes to remote support tools, we recommend you stick to one.
+You can of course integrate REFLEKT Remote into your existing infrastructures, like your ticketing system.
+However, when it comes to remote support tools, we recommend you stick to just one.
 Only work with REFLEKT Remote in your chosen use case during the two-week time frame and you will be able to see clearly which benefits it brings.